6 Reasons Why Businesses Fail

 2) Ego Business vs. Business Opportunity

 The foundation of a good business is a good business opportunity.
-As an entrepreneur, you want to fill a need in the marketplace.
-Unfortunately, many businesses are started solely to fulfill an entrepreneur’s ego (or, to put it less harshly, to satisfy one of the entrepreneur’s interests).
+As an entrepreneur, you need to conduct market research to identify how your business will fill a need in the marketplace.
+Unfortunately, many small businesses are started solely to fulfill an entrepreneur’s ego (or, to put it less harshly, to satisfy one of the entrepreneur’s interests).

 Sadly, there are a lot of things that can disrupt a person’s home life.
 Illness, death of a family member, divorce, relationship trouble, and problems with a child are just a few of the many issues that can affect a person’s mindset.
 When things like this occur, moments of clarity are replaced by stress and anxiety.